danielsobrado/CCDAK-Exam-Questions/Schema-Registry/README.md

 - **Forward Planning**: Design schemas with evolution in mind, utilizing Avro's capabilities for adding, removing, and modifying fields without disrupting existing consumers.
 - **Compatibility Settings**: Leverage Schema Registry's compatibility checks to avoid introducing incompatible schema changes.

+When using Avro or other schema formats, managing schemas and their evolution is essential:

+The default compatibility type in Confluent Schema Registry is **BACKWARD**.
+Allowed changes for BACKWARD compatibility are:

+- Deleting fields
+- Adding optional fields

+BACKWARD compatibility means that consumers using the new schema X can read data produced with the new schema X or the previous schema X - 1.

 ### Troubleshooting Common Issues